alfallouji/ALFAL-AWSBOOTCAMP-DATAGEN/README.md

  1. Clone the repository
  2. Run `sh setup/composer.sh` to install composer (if you don't have it)
  3. Create a config/credentials.php file (use the sample as an example) with the right aws credentials
- 4. You will need to install PHP7+ and apache
+ 4. You will need to install PHP7+ and apache (e.g. yum install php71 on macos, apt-get install php7.1 on Ubuntu)

 # Usage

 ## Web console
-For the web console, use index.php.
+For the web console, open your browser and open index.php.

 ## Command line
 You can also use the command line script generate.php.
 For usage help, run `php generate.php --help`.